bodyan359/angular/aio/content/guide/svg-in-templates.md

 <div class="alert is-helpful">

-See the <live-example name="template-syntax"></live-example> for a working example containing the code snippets in this guide.
+See the new link for a working example containing the code snippets in this guide.

 </div>